Prom Night (film series)

-Prom Night is a Canadian slasher film franchise that comprises a total of five feature films, the first four of which are centered around events at the fictional Hamilton High School.
-The first film, Prom Night (1980), was a slasher film directed by Paul Lynch and produced by Peter R. Simpson, focusing on teenagers being stalked and murdered by a masked killer at their prom.
+Prom Night is a Canadian slasher media franchise consisting of five feature films, the first four of which are centered around events at the fictional Hamilton High School.
+The first film, Prom Night (1980), is a slasher film directed by Paul Lynch and produced by Peter R. Simpson, focusing on teenagers being stalked and murdered by a masked killer at their prom.
 The film was a box-office success, grossing nearly $15 million.
 The following sequel, Hello Mary Lou: Prom Night II (1987), was envisioned as a standalone film, but producer Simpson and his company, Simcom, refitted it as a sequel to the original Prom Night.
 Hello Mary Lou: Prom Night II, a supernatural-themed slasher film, introduced the character of Mary Lou Maloney, a vengeful young woman who died on her prom night in 1957; its only connection to the first film was that both films take place in the same high school.

 In 1990, a second sequel featuring Mary Lou Maloney, Prom Night III: The Last Kiss, was released.
-The fourth film, Prom Night IV: Deliver Us from Evil (1992), featured an entirely new plot, following a group of teenagers tormented by a possessed Catholic priest on their prom night.
+The fourth film, Prom Night IV: Deliver Us from Evil (1991), featured an entirely new plot, following a group of teenagers tormented by a possessed Catholic priest on their prom night.
 In 2008, Screen Gems released a reboot mainly based on the original film, also titled Prom Night.